kitconcept/volto-blocks-grid/README.md

 ## Compatibility

+From Volto 17 alpha 16, the Grid block included in this add-on is now in core.

 Due to a change in CSS happening in Volto 16.0.0 RC2, this is the compatibility grid for this add-on:

 |Version   |Volto version |